 Speech and Rhetoric

 This requirement trains students to become effective, confident public speakers with a basic understanding of the different types of speaking: informative, persuasive, and ceremonial.
-Extemporaneous speaking, which is public speaking without preparation, is especially emphasized.
+Extemporaneous speaking, which is public speaking with preparation but without memorization, is especially emphasized.
 Not only are speaking and presentation skills nurtured, but also sound rhetorical and research skills.
 Students learn how to apply communication theories, construct strong arguments, and practice rhetorical analysis.

 Course fulfilling the Speech and Rhetoric requirement: